whaynes/STCW23/jekyll/_assessments/OICEW-9-1B.md

 <tr><td>

 {% capture behavior %}
-{% do Apply regulations, applyregulations %} to the operation of the MSD
+{% do applyregulations, Apply regulations %} to the operation of the MSD
 {% endcapture %}
 {{ behavior | markdownify }}